tytydraco/yessleep/out/Here_After_Part_Four.md

 Downtown Joséke at dawn was still half-empty and still wrong.
 We parked at Lilac Park and walked.

-The church rubble was three blocks south, behind the chain-link fence with the NO TRESPASSING sign, the same sunflowers tied to the fence that had been there two days ago, the same charred foundation and dead grass.
+The church rubble was three blocks south, behind the chain-link fence with the NO TRESPASSING sign, the same sunflowers tied to the fence that had been there yesterday, the same charred foundation and dead grass.

 Drew had bolt cutters.